traefik/traefik/docs/content/observability/access-logs.md

 - `keep` to keep the value
 - `drop` to drop the value

-- `redact` to replace the value with "redacted"
+Header fields may also optionally be set to `redact` to replace the value with "redacted".

 The `defaultMode` for `fields.names` is `keep`.